Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 A guide on how to deploy and monitor an application built on AWS using Atlassian and third-party tools.

 The following information only applies to team-managed, scrum projects.
-This is a beta feature.

 To check your project type, look at the bottom of your project’s left-hand sidebar.
 If you don’t see an icon stating You’re in a team-managed project, then you’re in a company-managed project.
 Check out our company-managed project documentation.